Eat a healthy diet

 Fibre and wholegrain cereals

-Aim for at least half two thirds of their daily serves to be wholegrain or wholemeal varieties.
+Aim for at least half two thirds of your daily serves to be wholegrain or wholemeal varieties.

 1 serve of grains =